Move-In Checklist

 This is the website that you will use to check out games and supplies from the Info Desk, track if you have packages that arrived, and submit Fix It requests to get help when things are broken.

-Tip: Make sure to bookmark and take time to familiarize yourself with everything you can do through the Info Desk.
-You might be surpised about some of the things you find there!
+Tip: Make sure to take time to familiarize yourself with everything you can do through the Info Desk.
+You might be surprised about some of the things you find there!

 Want to find other residents who share your interests?
-Joining or starting an HRL Group is a great way to do that!
+Joining or starting an Housing & Residential Life Group is a great way to do that!

 Groups are exactly what they sound like, a way for you to connect with others in your building community around something you love to do.
 You will also be able to get financial support from Housing to support your Group’s activities.